The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 This blog unpacks the final rule’s impact on small contractors, clarifying timelines, compliance levels, and practical next steps.
 By understanding how the final rule reshapes contracting, small businesses can transform a daunting compliance requirement into a strategic asset.

-What the 48 CFR Final Rule Means for Small Defense Contractors
+What Does the 48 CFR Final Rule Mean for Small Defense Contractors?

 The final rule officially embeds CMMC into the 48 CFR and DFARS frameworks, making certification mandatory rather than voluntary or pilot-phase.
 Key takeaways include: